Husinec (Prague-East District): Administrative division

+Etymology

+The name is derived from the Czech word husa (i.e. 'goose'), meaning "the dwelling of the geese".
+The naming of the settlement was most likely figurative.

 Geography

 Husinec is located about 6 km north of Prague.
 It lies in the Prague Plateau.
-It it situated in a meander of the Vltava River, partly in the valley of the river and partly on a promontory above the valley.
+It is situated in a meander of the Vltava River, partly in the valley of the river and partly on a promontory above the valley.

 The municipality is known for high average temperatures, which are caused by the specific relief of the landscape and the natural conditions of the river valley.
 Drought-tolerant and heat-tolerant plants typical of subtropical climates thrive here.
 On 19 June 2022, the highest June temperature in the Czech Republic was recorded here, namely 39.0 C.

 History

-The first written mention of Husinec is in a deed of King Ottokar I of Bohemia from 1227, Řež was first mentioned in a deed of Duke Vratislaus I from 1088.
+The first written mention of Husinec is in a deed of King Ottokar I from 1227, Řež was first mentioned in a deed of Duke Vratislaus I from 1088.

 The municipality was hit by the 2002 European floods.

+Demographics

 Transport

-The municipality is served by the Řež train stration on the railway line from Prague to Kralupy nad Vltavou, however, this station is located on the other bank of the Vltava, outside the municipal territory.
+The municipality is served by the Řež train stration on the railway line from Prague to Kralupy nad Vltavou; however, this station is located on the other bank of the Vltava, outside the municipal territory.

 Science

-The Nuclear Physics Institute of the CAS was established in Řež in 1955.
-Since 2007 it is a public research institution.
+The Nuclear Physics Institute of the Czech Academy of Sciences was established in Řež in 1955.
+Since 2007, it has been a public research institution.

+Sights

+There are no protected cultural monuments in the municipality.